 We make final decisions about complaints that have not been resolved by the NHS in England, UK government departments and some other UK public organisations.

 We have a three-step process for dealing with complaints.
-Not all the complaints that come to us go through our whole process.
+An investigation is the final step in our process, but not all the complaints that come to us go through to this step.